 The above information has all been sourced from the Paget’s Association UK website.

 As a chronic condition, Paget’s disease is not a medical condition that would be covered under a private medical insurance policy in the UK once diagnosed.
-Health insurance is designed for the treatment of acute medical conditions, not the routine monitoring and pain management of a condition that is deemed as chronic.
+Health insurance is designed for the treatment of acute medical conditions.
+Most policies do not cover the routine monitoring and pain management of a condition that is deemed as chronic.

 The team at SMP Healthcare would be more than happy to provide you with further information relation to private medical insurance and the treatment of chronic conditions.
 If you would like to know more, please contact us: